MetaMask/core/packages/permission-controller/ARCHITECTURE.md

 Consumers may supply a caveat merger function when specifying a caveat.
 This is required to support [incremental permission requests](#requestpermissionsincremental).
-Caveat values must be merged in the fashion of a right-biased union, and the merger must handle the possibility that the left-hand side is `undefined`.
+Caveat values must be merged in the fashion of a right-biased union, and the merger must handle the possibility that the left-hand value is `undefined`.
-This operation is _like_ a union in set theory, except the right-hand operand overwrites values of the left-hand operand in case of collisions.
+This operation is _like_ a union in set theory, except the right-hand operand overwrites the left-hand operand in case of collisions.

 Formally, let: